 We have a fully equipped theatre where the full range of minimal access procedures (both hysteroscopic and laparoscopic) can be carried out.
 Some procedures, such as a hysteroscopy, colposcopy and loop diathermy (Lletz procedure) can be carried out in the specially equipped day surgery/outpatient treatment rooms.

-- Endometrial cancer (a malignant growth in the lining of the womb)
+- Endometrial cancer - A malignant growth on the lining of the womb.
+The earlier this is caught the better.

 A colposcopy involves using a bright light and a microscope to look at your cervix.
 The preparation is the same as for when you have a cervical smear.
 During this procedure, a solution of weak acetic acid (vinegar) is used to dab the cervix.
 This will then show up any abnormal cells as they will change colour.
 Should any abnormal cells be present, the consultant will be able to identify them and take a small biopsy to send away for further analysis.